Rick's Daily Tips

 NetGear AC1750 user manual

-A search of that nature should provide you with a download link for the router’s user manual right at the top of the search results.
+A search of that nature should provide you with a download link for the router’s user manual at (or near) the top of the search results.
+Just be sure you download the manual from the manufacturer’s official website because there are lots of malicious knock-off sites out there.

 I hope this helps, Ben.
 Good luck!